Dakaraia6799/04-iteration-abstraction-readme/README.md

 ## Iteration vs. Looping

 In previous readings we discussed the four loop types, `loop`, `times`, `while`, and `until`.
 Now we're going to discuss the difference between looping and iteration. **Looping** occurs when you tell your program to do something a certain number of times. **Iteration** occurs when you have a collection of data (for example, an array), and you operate on each member of that collection.
+Sometimes this is called "enumeration".
+Don't worry about the difference between the two.
+For now, just know that you might see **enumeration** and it means pretty much the same thing.

 For example, if I tell my program to print out the phrase "I love programming!" five times, that's *looping*.
-If I tell my program to enumerate over the array `[1, 2, 3, 4, 5]` and add `10` to each number, that's *iteration*.
+If I tell my program to iterate over the array `[1, 2, 3, 4, 5]` and add `10` to each number, that's *iteration*.

 ## `loop` - The Least Abstract